sommd/yeelight-switch/README.md

 #define WIFI_PASSWD "wifi password"
 ```

-Button should be connected to pin 12 ground.
+Button should be connected to pin 12 and ground.

+## Usage

+When light is off:
+- Short press to turn on at minimum brightness.
+- Long press to turn on at maximum brightness.

+When light is on:
+- Short press to turn off.
+- Long press to toggle minimum/maximum brightness.